<-Architecture and Operation Go to ToC Items->

 4. Make an Item perceptible if not already in that state.

-1. Assigning Rights on an Asset to Process2 (“receiver”).
+1. Assigning Rights for an Asset to Process2 (“receiver”).

 2. Causing: